joshbegley/nyt-latest/README.md

 `Friedrich Merz secured the top job but only after losing on his first attempt, a surprise that potentially weakens his government at a fraught time for Germany and Europe`\
 https://nytimes.com/2025/05/06/world/europe/germany-merz-chancellor.html

-**The Panthers — and Maple Leafs — are trying to calm the storm around Sam Bennett**\
+**Panthers — and Maple Leafs — are trying to calm the storm around Sam Bennett**\
-`All the talk after Game 1 in Toronto was about Florida agitator Sam Bennett's hit on the Leafs' goalie.
+`The talk after Game 1 in Toronto was about Florida agitator Sam Bennett's hit on the Leafs' goalie.
 Both teams tried to change that.`\
 https://nytimes.com/athletic/6337597/2025/05/06/maple-leafs-panthers-bennett-stolarz-nhl-playoffs/

 **Reds place Tyler Callihan on IL, recall Jacob Hurtubise, Lyon Richardson**\